 No More Mr. Nice Guy is a "relationships 101" book and a required reading to guys who are "too nice".
 If you ever acted against your own interest to please the girl, if you ever suppressed your feelings to make the relationship work or if you ever was angry that your girl didn't appreciate your efforts - that's the book for you.

 Even if you're not a nice guy who wants validation and affection, even if you really think that you deserve better I think you should read it.
 Just like How To Win Friends And Influence People is about basic social skills, No More Mr. Nice Guy is about basics of all relationships.
 Very action-oriented, very to the point.
 Some would say "pure actionable advice".

 The author, Dr. Robert Glover is apparently a certified marriage and family therapist.
 That doesn't change anything but it looks nice on the cover.
 The book is also a classic and a must-have for everyone struggling with their "nice guy" tendencies.

 First of all, it's another classic.
 It was written in 1964 by psychiatrist Eric Berne.
 It's about social interactions, which I love, and it describes the games people play.

-Those games are transactions and situations where emotions and commodities are exchanged but where motivations are usually concealed.
+Those games are insincere social situations where motivations are usually concealed.
 The example would be throwing a semi-justified tantrum to feel better and make the other party feel worse instead of searching for common understanding.

-Eric Berne gives those games names like "See What You Made Me Do", "Why Don't You — Yes But" or "Now I've Got You, You Son of a Bitch".
+Eric Berne gives those games catchy names like "See What You Made Me Do", "Why Don't You — Yes But" or "Now I've Got You, You Son of a Bitch".
 I can sometimes see those patterns of behavior in my actions and I'd like to get rid of them.
-I think that book can help me do that.
+This book helped me identify the games I play.

 Nothing surprising on my reading list so far and here we go for another classic.
 Influence is the number one book when it comes to learning the basics of influencing people.